djspinmonkey/djspinmonkey.github.io/_drafts/ignite-placement-and-followup.md

 From time to time, it was important to review feedback, consult all the notes I'd been taking, and revise and iterate on the program.
 It would never be perfect, and even if it were, as circumstances and people changed over time, there would still be changes to be made.
 I liked to do this on a roughly quarterly basis, and would think about questions like these:

   * What went poorly?
+Why?
+  * Of course, how can you improve those situations next time?
+  * Do they hint at any other pitfalls you haven't run into yet?
   * What went well?
-  * Why did those things go well or poorly?
-  * Of course, how can you improve or prevent the things that went poorly?
+Why?
-  * Are there lessons from things that went well that could be applied elsewhere?
+  * Are there lessons from those things that could be applied elsewhere?
-  * Similarly, do the things that went poorly hint at any other pitfalls you haven't run into yet?
-  * What underlying principles or systems have been illuminated by all this?
+  * What underlying principles or systems have been suggested by all this?
   * What experiments are worth trying going forward?

 This article is about how we ran the Ignite program, of course, but this process of ongoing reflection and iteration is broadly applicable to most human endeavors.